 The DateTieredCompactionStrategy (DTCS) is similar to STCS.
 But instead of compacting based on SSTable size, DTCS compacts based on SSTable age.
 Each column in an SSTable is marked with the timestamp at write time.
 As the age of an SSTable, DTCS uses the oldest (minimum) timestamp of any column the SSTable contains.

-The following blog posts and videos provide more information from developers that have tested compaction strategies:
+The following blog posts and videos provide more information from developers who have tested compaction strategies: